-- corrective actions are taking place where the improper payment occurred to include ongoing training to staff and development of a spreadsheet to identify duplicate invoice numbers. - In May 2015, a legislative proposal was submitted for congressional consideration that would allow VA-initiated Veterans Care Agreements to authorize certain required non-VA health care services through VA Community Care. - VHA's Chief Business Office (CBO) will increase awareness of the Civilian Health and Medical Program of the Department of Veterans Affairs, or CHAMPVA, eligibility and claims issues identified by internal audits by tracking and correcting claims, and providing training to staff where and when errors are identified. - CBO will implement a system modification to the Fee Basis Claims System that addresses compliance with VA Community Care claims processing standards, decreases improper payments, increases productivity, and enhances user ease of use, by integrating a module for Eligibility and Enrollment. - CBO State Home Per Diem program staff will provide training to VA Medical Center staff on improper payment errors, corrective action plans, and on the CBO database. - O VHA CBO's Field Assistance Program will further develop the national non-VA care training program, which includes guidance and training through The Bulletin (a publication for the Non-VA Medical Care community); monthly calls; developing a curriculum on claims processing; and focused trainings targeting identified areas of concern, such as determining correct payment authority and correct payment amount. - VHA will conduct CHAMPVA eligibility data matches, improve electronic processing systems to reduce manual errors, and develop and implement a tracking plan that will monitor the status of overpayments. - VHA will provide ongoing training to staff to ensure that payments are processed properly and conduct audits to identify, reduce, and recapture improper payments.
+- VHA's Chief Business Office (CBO) will increase awareness of Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) eligibility and claims issues identified through internal audits by tracking and correcting claims, as well as providing training to staff where and when errors are identified. - CBO will implement a system modification to the Fee Basis Claims System that addresses compliance with VA Community Care claims processing standards, decreases improper payments, increases productivity, and enhances ease of use by integrating a module for Eligibility and Enrollment.

+- CBO State Home Per Diem program staff will provide training to VA Medical Center staff on improper payment errors, CAPs, and the CBO database. - VHA CBO's Field Assistance Program will further develop the national VA Community Care training program, which includes guidance and training through The Bulletin (a publication for the VA Community Care community), monthly calls, developing curriculum on claims processing, and focused trainings targeting identified areas of concern, such as determining correct payment authority and correct payment amount. - VHA will conduct CHAMPVA eligibility data matches, improve electronic processing systems to reduce manual errors, and develop and implement a tracking plan that will monitor the status of overpayments. - VHA will provide ongoing training to staff to ensure that payments are processed properly and conduct audits to identify, reduce, and recapture improper payments.